 6. Berchtesgaden National Park

 The scenic biosphere reserve and national park not just offers a chance to soak in the fresh alpine air and natural splendour, but also is one of the top adventure places in Germany.
 Home to Germany’s third highest mountain, Watzmann, it is marked with numerous trails to explore its scenic beauty and wilderness at leisure.
 While the professional grade Mount Watzmann trail is strenuous but extremely rewarding, the Almbach gorge trail is a must-do in summers for its gushing waterfalls.
 Extreme sports enthusiasts can soar through the stunning area on a para glider or hang glider, while skiers and snowboarders can swish on the snowy paths during the winters.
-The two hiking trails leading to the Hitler’s popular Eagle’s Nest retreat are a great option too.
+The two hiking trails leading to Hitler’s popular Eagle’s Nest retreat are a great option too.

 Best for: Rock climbing, hiking and hang gliding.

 The Malerweg or ‘Painter’s Way’ is one of the most beautiful hikes and adventure places in Germany known for the breathtaking views and stunning rock formations of Saxon Switzerland.
 Bastei is the most outstanding rock formation of the region with its unique formations and sweeping views of the surrounding cliffs as well as Elbe River below.
-The famous sandstone bridge (Basteibrucke) leads to the fortress Neurathen which offers unforgettable views of the Elbsandstones.
+The famous sandstone bridge (Basteibrucke) leads to the fortress Neurathen which offers unforgettable views of the Elbe Sandstones.
 After an exciting hike, reward yourself with some local delicacies and gourmet dishes at the historical Bastei restaurant that promises unmatched panoramic views.

 Best for: Cliffs, Hiking, Nature.